Ways the Switch to E-Learning Can Have a Positive Impact on Schools and Students

 Technology for higher education and the workplace

 Technology is here to stay.
 It is used in higher education and the workplace.
-Students need to be proficient with technology in order to thrive in the environments they will encounter after finishing secondary education.
+Students need to be proficient with technology to thrive in the environments they will encounter after finishing secondary education.
 The switch to e-learning provided students with a preview of what they will encounter in higher education and possibly in the workplace.
-Becoming proficient with various types of technology provides students with important skills for the future.
+Becoming proficient with various types of technology is a positive impact of online learning that provides students with important skills for the future.

 Soft skills that are essential for success

 The switch to e-learning gave students the opportunity to develop other important skills that they will need throughout life.
 Without the classroom environment, students had to practice more self-discipline in order to get their work completed.
 They did not have teachers dictating every aspect of their schedule or a tardy bell to keep them on track.
-The shift to e-learning allowed students to develop soft skills such as problem-solving, time management, decision making, and adaptability that will be essential when they move on to higher education and eventually enter the workforce.
+The few of the positive impacts the shift to online learning has is it allowed students to develop soft skills such as problem-solving, time management, decision making, and adaptability that will be essential when they move on to higher education and eventually enter the workforce.

 E-learning helps provide equity of access to all students

-Teachers and administration work tirelessly to try and provide equity of access to all students.
+Teachers and administration work tirelessly to try and provide equity of access to all students, a positive impact online learning has brought.
 Programs like online school supply kits are one way that more and more schools are working toward complete equity of access.
 E-learning can also help districts move toward that goal.
 E-learning makes it possible for students with varying needs to gain access to the instruction and resources they need.
 For example, smaller districts may not have the same resources for gifted students as larger school districts.
 An e-learning model allows the districts to share resources to ensure that all students have access to what they need – no matter where they live.

 The switch to e-learning was a challenge for schools, teachers, parents, and students.
 There were a lot of unknowns that came with making the switch from in-person instruction to online learning.
-Despite the difficulties, there are some elements of switching to e-learning that will have a positive impact on schools and students for the future.
-Identifying the positive aspects of remote learning can help everyone make the shift from thinking of the last year as being lost to seeing it as a unique opportunity to prepare for the future
+Despite the difficulties, there are some elements of switching to e-learning that will have a positive impact on schools and students in the future.
+Identifying the positive impact of online learning can help everyone make the shift from thinking of the last year as being lost to seeing it as a unique opportunity to prepare for the future.